nyamucc/Sales-and-Customer-Behavior-Analysis-TableauProject/README.md

 # Sales-and-Customer-Behavior-Analysis-TableauProject
-sales analysis dashboard that focuses on understanding customer behavior, sales trends, and product performance
+## Project Objective:
+The goal of this project is to analyze sales performance and customer behavior based on the provided dataset.
+You will create interactive visualizations to explore key metrics, identify trends, and derive insights about product sales, customer preferences, and time-based patterns.